felipelauten/code-challenge/README-TESTERS.md

 ## Description

-Using tools of your choice (preferable JAVA, Groovy...) write test scenarios (given below) for the entire site: https://github.com/ or just an API https://developer.github.com/v3
+Using tools of your choice from JAVA stack write test scenarios (given below) for the entire site: https://github.com/ or just an API https://developer.github.com/v3

 ## Scenarios